 Alongside, and intertwined with our Gospel values, runs our curriculum.
 We recognise the outdoor environment as being a place to develop language and communication, physical skills as well as our learning behaviours of resilience, independence, teamwork, curiosity, responsibility and creativity.
 Many children are motivated simply by being outdoors.
 It is a valuable learning environment whose benefits, although perhaps not yet formally measured and proven, are obvious to those who spend time outdoors with children.

 While we enjoy spending as much time outside as we possibly can, we do have a dedicated day to Forest School which is called ‘Outdoor Friday’.
 Children are able to experience traditional Forest School activities, such as making dens, nature walks and making things with clay and sticks.
 We are also extremely lucky to be able to have our very own fire circle, where children can sit and enjoy the roaring flames of the fire.
 Our ethos is that children will go outdoors whatever the weather (except very high winds) so they will need clothes that are suitable for the weather at any particular time of year.
-There is a slideshow of some of the highlights our outdoor area has to offer at the bottom of this page.

 Through a robust evaluation of our learning environments and how children learn, our curriculum is designed to meet the needs of all of our children, including those with SEND.
 Every member of staff utilises ongoing observational assessment to identify children’s stage of development and to plan activities designed to ensure progression.